-(iv) Decision-making of the Company is not disadvantageous to the Company's minority shareholders based on the matters set out in (i) to (iii) and other matters (Consulted Matter 4)
+(iv) Decision-making of the Target Company is not disadvantageous to the Target Company's minority shareholders based on the matters set out in (i) to (iii) and other matters (Consulted Matter 4)

-In light of the matters stated in (i) to (iii) above, the Company's decision making regarding the Transactions is not disadvantageous to the Company's minority shareholders.
+In light of the matters stated in (i) to (iii) above, the Target Company's decision making regarding the Transactions is not disadvantageous to the Target Company's minority shareholders.

-(D) Approval of All Disinterested Directors (Including Audit and Supervisory Committee Members) of the Company
+(D) Approval of All Disinterested Directors (Including Audit and Supervisory Committee Members) of the Target Company

-The Company prudently deliberated and examined the terms and conditions for the Tender Offer by reference to the matters stated in the Company's Share Valuation Report and legal advice obtained from Shuhei Takahashi Law Office and by respecting to the maximum extent possible the matters stated in the Written Report obtained from the third-party committee.
+According to the Target Company's Press Release, the Target Company prudently deliberated and examined the terms and conditions for the Tender Offer by reference to the matters stated in the Target Company's Share Valuation Report and legal advice obtained from Shuhei Takahashi Law Office and by respecting to the maximum extent possible the matters stated in the Written Report obtained from the third-party committee.

-As a result, the Company believes that the Tender Offer Price is appropriate and based on a scheme under which consideration is equally delivered to the shareholders of the Company and therefore not unreasonable as set out in "(iii) Decision-Making Process of, and Reasons for the Decision by, the Company" of "(B) Purpose and Background of the Transactions Including the Tender Offer and Management Policy After the Tender Offer" above.
-The Company's board of directors meeting held on July 26, 2018, all directors present (six out of nine directors in total; Mr. Ryuji Kushida, Mr. Koichi Takahashi, and Mr. Hiroaki Kondo were excluded because they may possibly have a special interest, as set out below) unanimously approved the resolution to the effect that the Company will declare its present opinion in support of the Tender Offer and recommend that the Company's shareholders tender shares in response to the Tender Offer if the Tender Offer is commenced.
+As a result, the Target Company believes that the Tender Offer Price is appropriate and based on a scheme under which consideration is equally delivered to the shareholders of the Target Company and therefore not unreasonable as set out in "(C) Decision-Making Process of, and Reasons for the Decision by, the Target Company" of "(2) Background, Purpose, and Decision-Making Process with respect to Conducting the Tender Offer, and Management Policy After the Tender Offer and the Transactions" above.
+The Target Company's board of directors meeting held on July 26, 2018, all directors present (six out of nine directors in total; Mr. Ryuji Kushida, Mr. Koichi Takahashi, and Mr. Hiroaki Kondo were excluded because they may possibly have a special interest, as set out below) unanimously approved the resolution to the effect that the Target Company will declare its present opinion in support of the Tender Offer and recommend that the Target Company's shareholders tender shares in response to the Tender Offer if the Tender Offer is commenced.

-Among the directors of the Company, Mr. Ryuji Kushida and Mr. Koichi Takahashi concurrently serve as the executive officer and the head of the Corporate Planning and Audit Office at Fujitsu, respectively, and Mr. Hiroaki Kondo has served as an executive officer in the last five years.
+According to the Target Company, among the directors of the Target Company, Mr. Ryuji Kushida and Mr. Koichi Takahashi concurrently serve as the executive officer and the head of the Corporate Planning and Audit Office at Fujitsu, respectively, and Mr. Hiroaki Kondo has served as an executive officer in the last five years.
 Therefore, from the standpoint of avoiding any suspicion of conflicts of interest and ensuring the fairness of the Transactions by excluding Fujitsu employees from all involvement in the Transactions, Mr. Koichi Takahashi and Mr. Hiroaki Kondo do not participate in any board of directors resolutions where examinations and deliberations about the Transactions are conducted, except for resolutions to ensure the fairness of the Transactions, such as by appointing the Third Party Committee and requesting a share valuation; Mr. Ryuji Kushida does not participate in any board of directors resolutions where examinations and deliberations about the Transactions are conducted.
-None of the three directors with possible conflicts of interest participates in any examination of the Transactions or discussion or represent the Company in negotiation with the Tender Offeror and Fujitsu regarding the Transactions.
+None of the three directors with possible conflicts of interest participates in any examination of the Transactions or discussion or represent the Target Company in negotiation with the Tender Offeror and Fujitsu regarding the Transactions.